Here are some interesting Lesotho facts which were chosen and researched by kids especially for kids.

 The people in Lesotho are called Basotho.
 More than half of the population is very poor, with many still living in thatched roof huts made from bricks and mud.
 These huts are called rondavels.

 In the towns and cities, these rondavels have been replaced by modern houses and multi-storey buildings as you can see here in the capital city Maseru.
+The name 'Maseru' in the Basotho language means: 'the place of the red sand stone'.

 The vast majority of the population in Lesotho still live in poverty.
 Also about 75% of the population lives in rural areas.